raquelanamb/statistical-vs-ml-ids/README.md

 # 🚨 Statistical vs ML Intrusion Detection (CIC-IDS 2017)

-Side-by-side notebooks that build a simple statistical detector (robust z-score) and an Isolation Forest on two CIC-IDS 2017 traces: the Friday DDoS and Wednesday DoS variants.
+Side-by-side notebooks that build a simple statistical detector (robust z-score) and an Isolation Forest on two CIC-IDS 2017 traces: the Wednesday DoS variants and Friday DDoS.
 Both pipelines keep time order, fit only on benign windows to avoid leakage, and compare metrics/visuals/alerts on a held-out tail.

 ---

 ## Dataset

-We use the **Wednesday working hours DoS variant** portion of CIC-IDS 2017:

 * Format: flow-level CSV exported from PCAP
 * Traffic includes multiple application-layer DoS attacks